 Sick Stud DogSickness and fever are major issues with stud dogs.
-If males run a fever, stored sperm will die so sick males should be addressed immediately.
+If males run a fever, sperm stored in the epididymis of the dog may die.
+For this reason, sick males should be diagnosed and treated immediately.
 We need to bring the fever down and use an appropriate antibiotic to correct the infection.
-If the fever reaches 103º or 104ºF, males may be infertile for 45 to 60 days.
-They will have sperm, but it will all be dead.
+If the fever reaches 103º or 104ºF, males may be infertile for 60 days.
+They may have sperm, but the sperm is often dead.
 When ill, monitor the fever and the effectiveness of the antibiotic for several days and evaluate sperm motility after recovery.

-The treatment for prostatitis is long-term antibiotics (four week minimum) and monitoring to make sure the semen clears.
+The treatment for prostatitis is lifetime finasteride and long-term antibiotics (four week minimum) and monitoring to make sure the semen clears.
 Sulfa-trimeth or enrofloxacin are commonly used.
-Painful breeding passes when prostate swelling goes down.
+Painful breeding resolves when prostate swelling goes down.
 In severe cases, castration is the only good treatment to solve the issue.

 Low Sperm NumbersLow numbers of sperm are common and must be investigated.
 This can be corrected if cause is removed and the testicle is given nutritional support.

 - Partial obstruction can be caused by trauma or testicular tumor.
 Palpation of the testicle (feeling for issues) may find the issue.
-Even dogs with a testicle tumor can regain fertility if one testicle is removed and the remaining one is nutritionally supported to increase sperm production.
+Even dogs with a testicle tumor can regain fertility if the affected testicle is removed (be sure the correct testicle is removed) and the remaining one is nutritionally supported to increase sperm production.

 Sub-Fertile - Common